justjake/justbot/README.md

 twitter stuff, `config/twitter.yaml` just has my personal Oauth keys missing.

-Visit JustBot online at https://github.com/justjake/justbot
+Visit Justbot online at https://github.com/justjake/justbot

 ### TODOs

+I need to get these things done for Justbot to be usable.

 1. Refactor user registration so that it does not depend on Twitter oauth.
 A user should be able to register without twitter

-2. Refactor the `User` model so that Twitter accounts are seperate from JustBot users.
+2. Refactor the `User` model so that Twitter accounts are seperate from Justbot users.
 Add `TwitterAccount` model with 1:1 link to `User`.

-3. Set up documentation auto-publishing.
+3. Update Twitter-related modules to coordinate thier Oauth token retrieval efforts to load tokesn from environment variables.
+   Twitter plugins should automatically de-activate themselves if these environment variables are undefined.

 ### Project Idea: SaltyBot